ibm-cloud-docs/containers/cs_subnets.md

     </tr>
     <tr>
     <td><code><em>&lt;subnet_size&gt;</em></code></td>
     <td>Replace <code>&lt;subnet_size&gt;</code> with the number of IP addresses that you want to add from your portable subnet.
-Accepted values are 8, 16, 32, or 64. <p>**Note:** When you add portable IP addresses for your subnet, three IP addresses are used to establish cluster-internal networking, so that you cannot use them for your application load balancer or to create a load balancer service.
+Accepted values are 8, 16, 32, or 64. <p>**Note:** When you add portable IP addresses for your subnet, three IP addresses are used to establish cluster-internal networking.
+You cannot use these three IPs for your application load balancer or to create a load balancer service.
 For example, if you request eight portable public IP addresses, you can use five of them to expose your apps to the public.</p> </td>
     </tr>
     <tr>
     <td><code><em>&lt;VLAN_ID&gt;</em></code></td>